PaulSlocum/marble-craze/readme.md

 ## Playing The Game

 Cartridges are available from [Atariage](https://atariage.com/software_page.php?SoftwareID=3699) and the ROM (marblecr.bin) can be played on the Stella emulator or on real Atari 2600 hardware using a Harmony Cart or similar.
+It is recommended to play the game with two real Atari paddle controllers since the game is very difficult with any other controller.

 ### Building From Source